cdemarch/cdemarch/README.md

 ## Hi there 👋
 My name is Christopher DeMarchi 🙂

-- 💬 About Me: I'm currently a senior at UNC Charlotte working towards my degree in Software Systems and Networking.
-I recently had to move to Greenville, NC which is my reasoning for taking this class entirely online.
-I played competitive League of Legends for the school during my time here and was on the NECC fall winning team in my Sophomore year.
-During my Junior year we made it to top 8 in our group for CLOL, beating out NC State for our placement.
+- 💬 About Me: I'm a recent grad from UNC Charlotte and obtained my degree in Software Systems and Networking.
+I recently had to move to Greenville, NC.
 Aside from gaming I enjoy working on my car, swimming, fishing, and have tried my hand at content creation here and there.

 - 📽 Projects: My easiest to find project would be the website I made in ITIS 3135 for web design.
 Its a simple website that's made to show my use of links, Java scripts, HTML, and other more basic functions for webpages.
 Here is the link: https://webpages.charlotte.edu/cdemarch/ITIS3135/